markpitchless/cidb/hasura/README.md

 The graphql API is now up and running on http://localhost:8080/v1/graphql.
 The hasura console is on http://localhost:8080/console.

+Now is a good time to go [start the vue UI](../vue/README.md) to connect to this backend.

 Get a psql prompt in the backend database with:

 ```bash